Hvogu/data-BPMN/README.md

 ### Syntax
 The language follows a simple syntax of:
 _When precondition then effect_ or just _effect_

-If a precondition is present then it will be evaluated and if and only if it is evaluated to true then the effect will be executed, if there is no precondition then the effect will always be executed.
+If a precondition is present then it will be evaluated to either True or False and the effect will be executed if and only if it is evaluated to True.
+If there is no precondition then the effect will always be executed.

 #### Precondition
 The precondition can either be a logical expression consisting of constants and/or process variables/user input, where the operations __<,>,<=,>=,==,!=__ are allowed, or a select statement  in the format: